Pan Am Flight 103: Alternative theories

 Based on a 1995 investigation by journalists Paul Foot and John Ashton, alternative explanations of the plot to commit the Lockerbie bombing were listed by The Guardians Patrick Barkham in 1999.
 Following the Lockerbie verdict in 2001 and the appeal in 2002, attempts have been made to re-open the case amid allegations that Libya was framed.
 One theory suggests the bomb on the plane was detonated by radio.
-Another theory suggests the CIA prevented the suitcase containing the bomb from being searched.
-Iran's involvement is alleged, either in association with a Palestine militant group, or in loading the bomb while the plane was at Heathrow.
-The US Defense Intelligence Agency alleges that Ali Akbar Mohtashamipur (Ayatollah Mohtashemi), a member of the Iranian government, paid US$10 million for the bombing:
+Another theory suggests that the CIA prevented the suitcase containing the bomb from being searched.
+Iran's involvement is also alleged, either in association with a Palestine militant group, or in loading the bomb while the plane was at Heathrow.
+This theory argues that the bombing was in direct response to the accidental shooting down of Iran Air Flight 655, which greatly angered the Arab world, who regarded the U.S. response as devoid of regret or admissions of responsibility.
+In retaliation, it is alleged that Iran ordered a Palestinian terrorist organization to blow up the plane.
+While there were media reports that Abu Nidal claimed responsibility for the attack, these were quickly disproven by officials.
+In an internal document, the US Defense Intelligence Agency claimed that Ali Akbar Mohtashamipur (Ayatollah Mohtashemi), a member of the Iranian government, paid US$10 million for the bombing:

-Other theories implicate Libya and Abu Nidal, and apartheid South Africa.
+Other theories implicate Libya and apartheid South Africa.
 French investigative journalist Pierre Péan accused Thomas Thurman, a Federal Bureau of Investigation explosives expert, of fabricating false evidence against Libya in both the Pan Am Flight 103 and UTA Flight 772 sabotages.
+Relations between Iranian and Palestinian groups were bad at the time; in addition, Hezbollah and the Iranian government loudly opposed attacks on unarmed civilians; however, the connections between Iran, Palestine, and the Lockerbie bombing "went cold", and no charges or official accusations were filed.